-There are a few downsides to using a full-face snorkel mask, such as CO2 build-up due to the airtight seal around the face.
-Some studies suggest that using a kids’ full face snorkel can be dangerous.
+There are a few downsides to using a full face snorkel mask, such as CO2 build-up due to the airtight seal around the face.
+Some studies suggest that using a kids’ full-face snorkel mask can be dangerous.

-It’s our recommendation that unless your child has a complete aversion to using a face mask you should opt for snorkel sets with regular or partial coverage to ensure that your kid is safe at all times.
+Our recommendation is that unless your child has a complete aversion to using a face mask, you should opt for snorkel sets with regular or partial coverage to ensure that your kid is always safe.

-You should go for a durable snorkel set, and there is no need to explain why.
-Kids love splashing around on the beach playing in the sand, and only a durable snorkel set can last in these conditions.
+You should go for a durable snorkel set; there is no need to explain why.
+Kids love splashing around on the beach, and playing in the sand, and only a durable snorkel set can last in these conditions.

-Skim through the customer reviews to find out the lifespan of every snorkel set for kids that you are considering.
+Skim through the customer reviews to discover the lifespan of every snorkel set for kids you are considering.

 Easy to use

-Every component present in the snorkeling set should be easy to use so that your little one doesn’t have to run towards you every time his facemask or fins get off.
+Every component in the snorkeling set should be easy to use so that your little one doesn’t have to run toward you whenever his facemask or fins get off.

 One thing that most parents overlook is the fin closure.
-When I was looking for a snorkel set for my children, I spent hours researching on the web and came across the fact that kids love wearing open heel fins.
+When I was looking for a complete snorkel set for my children, I spent hours researching on the web and came across the fact that kids love wearing an open heel design.

-Open heel fins are easy to wear, are more comfortable, and gives your kid more space as they grew.
-There’s an adjustable strap you can loosen or tighten to give your little one the comfort they need.
+Open heel fins are easy to wear, are more comfortable, and give your kid more space as they grow.
+There’s an adjustable heel strap you can loosen or tighten to provide your little one the comfort they need.

-As you know, kids get upset easily when they aren’t comfortable so it’s important to inspect the snorkeling set properly before you get in the water.
+Kids get upset easily when they aren’t uncomfortable, so inspecting the snorkeling set properly before you get in the water is important.

-You need to check the seal to ensure that it’s high quality and comfortable to wear.
-The mask should be firm to create a tight seal and not allow any leaking – yes some will complain at first this is too tight!
+You need to check the seal to ensure it’s high quality and comfortable on your child’s face.
+The mask should be firm to create a tight seal; nobody likes a leaky mask!
+And yes, some will complain at first that this is too tight!

-For children with long hair, make sure this is tied back when trying on their mask to make sure there’s no pulling or pinching.
+For children with long hair, it’s a great help to have this tied back when trying on their mask to ensure there’s no pulling or pinching.